-Six Flags Over Texas, the flagship attraction in Arlington, TX, is the most popular attraction in the state.
-The park has the gravity-defying roller coasters, a parachute drop and a number of thrill and entertainment shows.
+Six Flags Over Texas, the flagship attraction in Arlington is the most popular attraction in the state.
+The park has gravity-defying roller coasters, a parachute drop and a number of thrill and entertainment shows.

-The Margot and Bill Winspear Opera House is an opera house (one of four venues in the AT&T Performing Arts Center) located in the Arts District of downtown Dallas, Texas.
-The facility is the home of The Dallas Opera and the Texas Ballet Theater.
-The AT&T Performing Arts Center also produces original programming and partners with local and national organizations to present a wide range of other cultural performances at the venue.
+The Margot and Bill Winspear Opera House (one of four venues in the AT&T Performing Arts Center) is located in the Arts District of downtown Dallas, Texas.
+The facility is home to The Dallas Opera and the Texas Ballet Theater.
+The AT&T Performing Arts Center also produces original programming and partners with local and national organizations to present a wide range of cultural performances at the venue.
 These offerings include music, dance, Broadway shows, concerts and lectures.

-The Meyerson, designed by winning architect I.M.
-Pei, is located in the Downtown Dallas Arts District and is home to the world-class Dallas Symphony Orchestra and other Dallas-based cultural organizations like the Turtle Creek Chorale, the Dallas Wind Symphony, and the Greater Dallas Youth Orchestra.
+The Meyerson, designed by architect I.M.
+Pei, is located in the downtown Dallas Arts District and is home to the world-class Dallas Symphony Orchestra and other Dallas-based cultural organizations like the Turtle Creek Chorale, the Dallas Wind Symphony, and the Greater Dallas Youth Orchestra.

 Nasher Sculpture Garden

-Architect Renzo Piano designed this more than 10,000 square feet of indoor gallery space, and the one and a half-acre sculpture garden that is designed to frame outdoor works.
+Architect Renzo Piano designed this more than 10,000 square feet of indoor gallery space and the 1½-acre sculpture garden designed to frame outdoor works.
 More than 170 trees, including cedar elms, live oaks, crepe myrtles, weeping willows, and magnolias, together with stone pathways, pools, and fountains, define intimate landscapes for quiet reflection and contemplation of works, and create a verdant oasis in downtown Dallas.

 Globe Live Park (Formerly Ranger's Stadium)